FlixNFood

 Serve when

-Serve it deep into the banquet, glossy and dark — the rich, slow-cooked heart of a Sunday table that keeps setting itself long after the family has begun to scatter.
+Serve it deep into the banquet, glossy and dark — the rich, slow-cooked heart of a Sunday table the family keeps returning to even as it drifts apart.

 In the movie